fed/blog-11ty/content/blog/code-reviewing-checklist.md

 ---
 title: Code reviewing checklist
 date: 2020-03-12
-spoiler: Thoughts on what I consider to be important to look out for when doing code reviews.
+description: Thoughts on what I consider to be important to look out for when doing code reviews.
-category: software-engineering
+tags: software-engineering
 ---

 Here's a brief and high level description of the things that I usually try to look out for when reviewing someone else's frontend code.
 Just